01 of 20

 Update Ikea's affordable Latt children's play table with white and chalkboard paint to make the perfect spot for your kid to draw or work on crafts.
 On the side use a wooden dowel to keep large rolls of craft paper at reach, along with metal buckets to store art essentials such as washable markers, chalk, and crayons.
 Once completed the activity table will help keep your child busy working on their motor skills.Continue to 13 of 20 below.

 13 of 20

 DIY Mini Matching Ikea Play Kitchen

 One way to help your house not look like it is being taken over with brightly colored children's toys is to make your kid's toys match with your home's decor so that they blend in.
-A great example is from The Shaker House who hacked Ikea's toy play kitchen, which they child played with in the kitchen to match their own kitchen.
-By adding on marble contact paper on the counters, stainless steel contact paper for the appliances and peel and stick tiles for the backsplash the toy... kitchen perfectly matches the grown ups kitchen.Continue to 14 of 20 below.
+A great example is from The Shaker House who hacked Ikea's toy play kitchen, which the child played with in the kitchen to match their own kitchen.
+By adding on marble contact paper on the counters, stainless steel contact paper for the appliances and peel and stick tiles for the backsplash the toy... kitchen perfectly matches the grown-ups kitchen.Continue to 14 of 20 below.

 14 of 20

 DIY Toadstool Stools Ikea HackContinue to 15 of 20 below.

 DIY Chalkboard Easel HackContinue to 16 of 20 below.

 Take several of Ikea's storage baskets which are perfect for storing small toys in and make the baskets look more appealing to children by painting them with acrylic paint in a variety of colors and attaching pom poms on the side using yarn in the same shades of the paint.
 Once done the colorful baskets can be stored on a low bookcase so the child can easily access their sorted small toys.Continue to 17 of 20 below.

 17 of 20